 5. Waiting until the last minute

 Since bookkeeping is a collection of small but numerous tasks that build up over time, it can be tough to tackle all at once.
-Leaving it to the last minute can lead to stress and even anxiety, which can sometimes lead to significant mistakes in your books.
+Leaving it to the last minute can cause stress and even anxiety, which can sometimes lead to significant mistakes in your books.

 It’s understandable, as accounting might not exactly be the most interesting part of running a business.
 That’s probably why some business owners choose to do it only when financial reports are required.